 In tune with today’s scenario where people prefer private transport over public mobility fearing for their health and safety, Kia is planning to launch a mini electric model along the lines of the Citroen Ami.

-In an interaction with AutoExpress last year, Emilio Herrera, Kia Motors Europe COO had said that in a survey that Kia conducted in China, 65% people want to use their private cars, up from 35 per cent before the coronavirus crisis, as they feel unsafe in public transportation.
+In an interaction with AutoExpress in May 2020, Emilio Herrera, Kia Motors Europe COO had said that in a survey that Kia conducted in China, 65% people want to use their private cars, up from 35 per cent before the coronavirus crisis, as they feel unsafe in public transportation.
 He said that Kia finds a great potential in small micro vehicles for urban mobility and is studying a proposal to build a small electric vehicle.

 Kia is looking to make a vehicle in the L6 and L7 categories that are fully-electric with a small range intended only for urban mobility.
 This vehicle will offer a private alternative to public transportation with driving costs similar to the latter.
 To be cost effective, Kia will take the route that Citroen recently ventured in with its Ami.

-Herrera further said that Kia needs to be having a flexible subscription model at very low prices for the small car and Ami is one of the cars that Kia has looked at.
-He has also stated that Kia could be sharing this platform with Hyundai for its own model but first the platform will be a dedicated one from Kia.
+Herrera further said that Kia needs a flexible subscription model at very low prices for the small car and Ami is one of the cars that Kia has looked at.
+He also stated that Kia could be sharing this platform with Hyundai for its own model but first the platform will be a dedicated one from Kia.

 Featured Image Source: Kia